swisspost/gateleen/gateleen-monitoring/README_monitoring.md

 This module provides monitoring functionality based on the [mod-metrics](https://github.com/swisspush/mod-metrics) module.

 ## Batch metric message (MonitoringHandler)
-`MonitoringHandler` supports sending non-time-sensitive metrics as one batch message on the event bus.
+`MonitoringHandler` supports sending gauge-like non-time-sensitive metrics as one batch message on the event bus.

 Enable this by using the constructor with `mergeMetricsIntoSingleMessage=true`: